Accepting New Clients (updated Sep 1)

 5. I’ve got a lot going on this semester.
 Let’s think about other ways I can help without over-committing.

-Setting boundaries is essential to self-care, but it’s also important to remember to maintain them.
-Once healthy boundaries are established, it’s necessary to be consistent and protect them.
-Here’s how:
+Setting clear boundaries is essential to self-care, but it’s also important to remember to maintain them.
+Here’s how to protect and reinforce. your boundaries in relationships

 Distinguishing between healthy and unhealthy boundaries can be difficult, especially for people in toxic relationships.
-Unhealthy boundaries may present as one person being in control due to them ignoring their partner’s values, needs, wants, and limits.
-People lacking relationship boundaries may be unaware of how this contributes to dissatisfaction.
+Unhealthy boundaries may present as one person being in control due to them ignoring their partner’s values, needs, mental health, and limits.

 In these cases, it may be helpful to take inventory of how much freedom you experience in the relationship.
 Consider the frequency and ease with which you can interact with your interests, care for your needs, and express your thoughts, emotions, and values.
 Below is a list of phrases illustrating how unhealthy boundaries can manifest in a relationship and lead to invalidation, abuse, disrespect, or fused responsibility for each other’s emotions.